smartcontractkit/ccip-defi-lending/README.md

 Note also, that in our example `Protocol.sol` also creates and controls the MockUSDC ERC20 contract on Sepolia.
 This was done for design/convenience to reduce the number of steps in this example.
 The key point is that the Protocol controls the interaction with the MockUSDC stablecoin contract - specifically the minting and burning of MockUSDC.

-3. Send tokens and data from Fuji to Sepoli (From `Sender.sol` to `Protocol.sol`).
+3. Send tokens and data from Fuji to Sepolia (From `Sender.sol` to `Protocol.sol`).
 We send only 100 "wei" units - i.e. 0.0000000000000001 CCIP-BnM tokens.

-Note that this step requires the chain selector for the destination chain.
-Find them [here](https://docs.chain.link/ccip/supported-networks#ethereum-sepolia--polygon-mumbai-lane).
+Note that this step utilizes the chain selector for the destination chain as set out in the `networks.js`` file.
+Check for the latest chain selectors [here](https://docs.chain.link/ccip/supported-networks#ethereum-sepolia--polygon-mumbai-lane).

 ```
-npx hardhat transfer-token
+npx hardhat transfer-token \
---network fuji
+--network fuji \
---amount 100                                            // 100 units of BnM
+--amount 100 \                                      // 100 units of BnM
---sender <<Sender Contract Address on Fuji>>
+--sender <<Sender Contract Address on Fuji>> \
---protocol << Protocol Contract Address on Sepolia >>
+--protocol << Protocol Contract Address on Sepolia >> \
---dest-chain-selector 16015286601757825753 // Sepolia destination chain selector
+--dest-chain sepolia
 ```

 Make a note of the Source Tx Hash that get's printed to your console.
 You will need this.
 You can also open the CCIP Explorer URL that gets printed to your console.